cmubo/next-starter/README.md

 ### Static rendering, Server side rendering or Client side rendering

-Since this app is heavily user based, a large part of the app will be using client side rendering using SWR for data fetching.

 Any pages in which all data fetching can be done at build time can use static rendering which is the fastest method.
 Use `getStaticProps()`